Overview

 Networking – inbound ports

-Two necessary inbound port rules were not created automatically due to limitation of Azure publishing interface.
-You will need to create these inbound port rules, for RTP and MX Admin access.
+RTP inbound port rule was not created automatically due to limitation of Azure publishing interface.
+You will need to create this rule manually.

 Under your virtual machine properties select Networking.
 On Networking page click on “Add Inbound port rule” button.